Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

-\end{lemma} We now discuss the properties in Lemma \ref{lemma:SvM-p_model_prop} in further detail.
+\end{lemma} We now discuss the properties in Lemma \ref{lemma:SvM-p_model_prop}.
 In $\eqref{lemma:SvM-p_e}$, \textit{SvM-p}'s mean direction is an average of the components' mean direction weighted by how concentrated each component is around its mean direction and the probability that an observation belongs to a component.
 If there are two components that are equally concentrated around their mean direction and equally likely of being selected, we can use trigonometric sum to product formulas to show that $\alpha$ will be the average of the components' mean angles.
-In the more general case, it remains difficult to use trigonometric identities to explain the exact weighting.
-Still, because the Gaussian processes controls $P(\zeta = k)$, the hyperparameters of the Gaussian process can be adjusted to achieve a different mean angle $\alpha$ for \textit{SvM-p}.
+Otherwise, simulation must be used to understand how changing the hyperparameters of the Gaussian process affects $P(\zeta = k)$ and the mean angle $\alpha$.
 The circular variance in \eqref{lemma:SvM-p_var} is similar to the circular variance of \textit{SvM} described in \eqref{lemma:SvM_var}.
 From each component, we get the product of how tightly the observation concentrates around that component's mean direction and how close that component's mean direction is to the model's mean direction.
-It is also like the circular mean of \textit{SvM-p} in \eqref{lemma:SvM-p_e} because the probability parameters again serves as the weights for a convex combination of each component's concentrations.
+The circular variance in \eqref{lemma:SvM-p_var} is also like the circular mean of \textit{SvM-p} in \eqref{lemma:SvM-p_e} because the probability parameters again serves as the weights for a convex combination of each component's concentrations.